 Kornit Digital Sets Fourth Quarter and Full Year 2022 Earnings Release Date and Webcast

-/EIN News/ -- ROSH HA’AYIN, Israel, Jan.
-30, 2023 (GLOBE NEWSWIRE) -- Kornit Digital Ltd. (“Kornit” or “The Company”) (Nasdaq: KRNT), a worldwide market leader in sustainable, on-demand, digital fashionX and textile production technologies, announced today that it will release its financial results for the fourth quarter and full year ended December 31, 2022, on Wednesday, February 15, 2023, prior to the market open.
+ROSH HA'AYIN, Israel, Jan.
+30, 2023 (GLOBE NEWSWIRE) -- Kornit Digital Ltd. ("Kornit" or "The Company") KRNT, a worldwide market leader in sustainable, on-demand, digital fashionX and textile production technologies, announced today that it will release its financial results for the fourth quarter and full year ended December 31, 2022, on Wednesday, February 15, 2023, prior to the market open.

 The Company will host an earnings conference call and webcast reviewing these results and its operations on Wednesday, February 15th at 8:30 am ET.
 This conference call will be broadcast live and can be accessed by all interested parties through Kornit's website, www.kornit.com, in the "Investors" section.